 B.S., Methodist College

 Terranova returned to Methodist in May 2002 following four years at NCAA Division I Old Dominion University from 1998-2001.
-While working in Norfolk, Va., he served as an assistant for his mentor and former Methodist coach, Alan Dawson.
 In addition to his work in ODU’s program, Terranova also helped to expand the Chesapeake United Soccer Club.
 He served as the program’s Director of Coaching from 1999-2002.

 Terranova started in goal for Methodist from 1992-1995, and was a co-captain on the school’s 1995 NCAA Division III National Runner-Up team.
 In all, the program claimed four Dixie Intercollegiate Athletic Conference titles as well as four NCAA Tournament bids during his time as goalkeeper.
 Terranova earned All-DIAC recognition during each of his four years, including first-team selections in 1992, 1993 and 1995.
 He holds the school records for career goals-against average (0.67 GAA) and shutouts (37) and single-season goals-against average (0.40 GAA in 1992).
 Additionally, he is tied with Lance Watkins for the program’s single-season shutout mark with 11 clean sheets in 1992.